Who is Eligible for Home Health Care Under Medicare?

 Therapy services include:

-• Physical therapy helps patients manage pain and regain strength and mobility.
+• Physical therapy, whichhelps patients manage pain and regain strength and mobility and reduce fall risk

-Additional dependent services are available once the patient has a qualifying need for skilled nursing or skilled therapy services, including:
+Additional dependent services are available once a patient has a qualifying need for skilled nursing or skilled therapy services, including:

-• Home health aides: Aide services assist the patient with hands-on personal care.
+• Home health aides: When assistance is needed as part of the overall home health plan, aide services assist the patient with hands-on personal care.

-• Medical social work services: Social workers help resolve social or emotional problems that impact the patient’s recovery or treatment plan.
+• Medical social work services: Social workers help resolve social or emotional problems that impact a patient’s recovery or treatment plan.

 Supplemental Services Outside of the Medicare Home Health Care Benefit